Aranesh22/SYSC3303A/README.md

 🏅 Lindsay Dickson, 101160876<br>
 🏅 Harishan Amutheesan, 101154757<br>

+## Breakdown of Responsibilities (Iteration 3)
+* Yehan De Silva
+  * Developed the Scheduler State Machine Diagram
+  * Completed the scheduler algorithm enhancements

+* Pathum Danthanarayana
+  * Finalized the scheduler algorithm

+* Aranesh Athavan
+  * Updated the UML sequence diagram to reflect changes in the system

+* Lindsay Dickson
+  * Refactored and created new tests to accommodate the switch from synchronizer to UDP
+  * Addressed compatibility issues with existing tests due to the refactoring

+* Harishan Amutheesan
+  * Revised the UML class diagram to represent the system's latest architectural changes
+  * Updated the README file with new system information and documentation

 ## Breakdown of Responsibilities (Iteration 2)
 * Yehan De Silva
   * Broke down possible states, events and actions